P-p-H-d/mlib/README.md

 ##### M\_EMPTY\_OPLIST

-Default oplist for a type that shall not be instanciated.
+Default oplist for a type that shall not be instantiated.
 Each method does nothing.

 ##### M\_CLASSIC\_OPLIST(name)